Showing 2022 season

 Turin is known in the Catholic community worldwide as the home of the Holy Shroud, only available to the public on very special occasions, and St. John Bosco, the priest who founded the Salesian religious institute.
-Your visit includes the HOLY SHROUD MUSEUM, the BASILICA OF ST. MARY AUSILIATRICE, and a video on St John Bosco’s rooms, currently under renovation.
+Your visit includes the Holy Shroud Museum, the Basilica of St. Mary Ausiliatrice, and the Camerette di Don Bosco.
 You’ll have time to appreciate the elegance of this city and former capital of Italy before attending M Mass.

 Today's Distance: 90 mi / 145 km

-Pavia is home to a beautiful CARTHUSIAN MONASTERY, built in the 1400s by Gian Galeazzo Visconti, Duke of Milan.
+Pavia is home to a beautiful Carthusian Monastery, built in the 1400s by Gian Galeazzo Visconti, Duke of Milan.
 The monastery is one of Italy’s “hidden treasures” with lavish decorations and monks who still live a traditional life of seclusion and prayer.
-On the way to Padua, you’ll also stop in Sirmione, a charming village on Lake Garda, with a medieval peninsula protected by walls and a bridge connecting it to the mainland.

-Attend morning M Mass at ST. ANTHONY BASILICA in Padua and enjoy a visit with a local guide, followed by a short city sightseeing and time on your own.
-In the afternoon, on the way to Ravenna, we’ll stop to see the ABBEY OF POMPOSA, where the Benedictine monk Guido d’Arezzo invented modern musical notation in the 11th century.
+Attend morning M Mass at St. Anthony Basilica in Padua and enjoy a visit with a Local Guide, followed by a brief city sightseeing and time on your own.
+In the afternoon, on the way to Ravenna, we’ll stop to see the Abbey of Pomposa, where the Benedictine monk Guido d’Arezzo invented modern musical notation in the 11th century.

 Today's Distance: 85 mi / 137 km

-UNESCO declared the early Christian monuments of Ravenna as having “outstanding universal value”.
+UNESCO declared the early Christian monuments of Ravenna as having “outstanding universal value.”
 Ravenna was the seat of the Roman Empire in the 5th century and of Byzantine Italy until the 8th century.
 It has a unique collection of early Christian mosaics and monuments.
-All buildings—the Mausoleum of Galla Placidia, the NEONIAN BAPTISTRY, the BASILICA OF SANT’APOLLINARE NUOVO, the CHURCH OF SAN VITALE, and the ARCHBISHOP’S CHAPEL OF ST. ANDREW—were constructed in the 5th and 6th centuries.
-They show great artistic skill, including a wonderful blend of Greek-Roman tradition, Christian iconography, and oriental and Western styles.
-The morning is dedicated to discovering these masterpieces and focusing on the Byzantine-style mosaics with a local guide.
+All buildings—the Mausoleum of Galla Placidia, the Neoninan Baptistry, the Basilica of Sant'Apollinare Nuovo, the Church of San Vitale, and the Archbishop's Chapel of St. Andrew—were constructed in the 5th and 6th centuries.
+They show great artistic skill, including a wonderful blend of Greek-Roman tradition, Christian iconography, and Oriental and Occidental styles.
+The morning is dedicated to discovering these masterpieces and focusing on the Byzantine-style mosaics with a Local Guide.
 In the afternoon, travel to Rome.

 Today's Distance: 221 mi / 355 km

-Today you have the unique chance to attend the PAPAL AUDIENCE in the Vatican (subject to availability).
-Afterwards, enjoy an included city tour with a local guide to see the BASILICA OF ST. PAUL OUTSIDE THE WALLS, where St. Paul was buried after his martyrdom, ST. JOHN LATERAN BASILICA, the Cathedral of Rome and the seat of its Bishop (the Pope) famous for the Holy Stairs.
+Today you have the unique chance to attend the Papal Audience in the Vatican (subject to availability).
+Afterwards, enjoy an included city tour with a Local Guide to see the Basilica of St. Paul Outside the Walls, where St. Paul was buried after his martyrdom, St. John Lateran Basilica, the Cathedral of Rome and the seat of its Bishop (the Pope) located next to the Holy Stairs.
 Said to have led Jesus to the praetorium of Pontius Pilate, the stairs were transferred to Rome by St. Empress Helena.
-Finally, visit ST. MARY MAJOR BASILICA, where a reliquary contains wood from the Holy Crib.
+Finally, visit St. Mary Major Basilica, where a reliquary contains wood from the Holy Crib.
 Attend M Mass here before returning to your hotel.

 Today's Distance: 255 mi / 410 km

-Attend M Mass this morning at SANTA MARIA DELLE GRAZIE (Old Church), then visit the FRIARY of St. Pio, including his tomb, cell, confessional, and ST. PIO'S PILGRIMAGE CHURCH (New Church).
-Afterwards, take a short drive to the nearby SHRINE OF MONTE SANT’ANGELO, one of Christendom’s most celebrated shrines and where St. Michael the Archangel appeared in 490, 492, and 1656.
+Attend M Mass this morning at Santa Maria delle Grazie (Old Church), then visit the friary of St. Pio, including his tomb, cell, confessional, and St. Pio's Pilgrimage Church (New Church).
+Afterwards, take a short drive to the nearby Shrine of Monte Sant'Angelo, one of Christendom’s most celebrated shrines and where St. Michael the Archangel appeared in 490, 492, and 1656.
 This evening, attend the candlelight procession.